 Patrick R. Warfield

-Patrick Warfield is a specialist in American musical culture.
-His current research focuses on music in Washington, D.C. during the late nineteenth and early twentieth centuries, with a special interest in the American wind band tradition.
+Patrick Warfield, Ph.D., is a musicologist and specialist in American musical culture.
+His current research focuses on music in Washington, D.C., during the late nineteenth and early twentieth centuries, with a special interest in the American wind band tradition.

-Read Dr. Warfield’s article “The March as Musical Drama and the Spectacle of John Philip Sousa”
+Read Warfield’s article “The March as Musical Drama and the Spectacle of John Philip Sousa.”

 Remembering WWI: The Mintage of Man (Univeristy of Maryland Symphony Orchestra and the United States Marine Band)

 Making the March King: The Sousa March in Form, Style, and Performance (the United States Marine Band at the Midwest Band and Orchestra Clinic)

 Patrick Warfield Published in Eighteenth-Century Music

 Patrick Warfield (musicology) published Sounds to Establish a Corps: The Origins of the United States Marine Band, 1798-1804 in the journal Eighteenth-Century Music.